adinatan/Discrete-Hankel-Transform/README.md

 # Discrete-Hankel-Transform

-The code follows a similar path of the Discrete Fourier transform (DFT), including properties such as orthogonality and invertibility, as well as the typical discrete shift, modulation, multiplication, and convolution rules.
-This is unlike past definitions of DHT that approximated the continuous integral transform without the properties mentioned.
+The code follows principles similar to those of the Discrete Fourier Transform (DFT), including key properties such as orthogonality, invertibility, and the standard discrete shift, modulation, multiplication, and convolution rules.
+This contrasts with earlier definitions of the Discrete Hankel Transform (DHT), which approximated the continuous integral transform but lacked these essential properties.

-This code is based on: Baddour, N. and Chouinard, U., 2017.
-Journal of Open Research Software, 5(1), p.4. [doi.org/10.5334/jors.82](https://doi.org/10.5334/jors.82) with a few improvements: The Y matrix code is now vectorized making it ~ x20 faster, there are optional zero padding and arrays support input similar to Matlab's FFT functionality, meaning that the Bessel zeros and Y matrix are only calculated once.
-The Bessel zeros calculation code uses the updated version by Jason Nicholson.
+This implementation is based on the work of Baddour, N. and Chouinard, U., 2017.
+Journal of Open Research Software, 5(1), p.4. [doi.org/10.5334/jors.82](https://doi.org/10.5334/jors.82), with several improvements.
+The computation of the Y matrix has been vectorized, resulting in an approximately 20-fold speed increase.
+Additionally, optional zero-padding and array input support have been introduced, making the functionality more consistent with MATLAB’s FFT.
+In addition, the Bessel zeros and the Y matrix are computed only once.
+The Bessel zeros calculation also utilizes the updated algorithm by Jason Nicholson.